alanhaugen/Programming-I/README.md

 * File
 * Info

-The relationship looks like this:
+The relationship looks like this: (See figure 1)

 ![UML](figures/uml.png)